 Find 2018 health coverage exemptions that may work for you

 Answer a few questions to see exemptions that may apply to you for the 2018 plan year.
 We’ll tell you how to apply for each one.

 - For the 2019 plan year, the Shared Responsibility Payment (“mandate,” “penalty”) no longer applies.
 You don't need an exemption for 2019 or beyond.

 - If you’re 30 or older and want a “Catastrophic” health plan, see details about exemptions and catastrophic coverage.

 - If you live in California, visit for information on 2020 exemptions and beyond.
-For 2018 and 2019, use this page, and for previous tax years, use the links below.

-3 important facts about health coverage exemptions for 2018 and earlier
+3 important facts about health coverage exemptions for 2018

 - Exemptions are available based on a number of circumstances, including certain hardships, some life events, health coverage or financial status, and membership in some groups.